Mark Zuckerberg Denies That Facebook Censors Conservatives, But Admits Silicon Valley Is Extremely Liberal

 Zuckerberg testified before Congress in the context of rampant harvesting of personal data and privacy violations in the Cambridge Analytica scandal that has prompted demands across the ideological spectrum for Facebook to be regulated like a public utility.
 Zuckerberg has acknowledged that some form of regulatory framework may be appropriate.

 If you watched the proceedings and thought that some of his answers seemed pre-packaged, you may be correct.
 When Zuckerberg took a bathroom break, he apparently left his talking points in plain view, as various media outlets reported.
-Many political observers concluded that while Zuckerberg dodged giving specific answers to certain questions, federal lawmakers, in turn, did not impress with their knowledge of the tech industry or the Internet.
+Many political observers concluded that while Zuckerberg dodged giving specific answers to certain questions, federal lawmakers, in turn, did not impress with their knowledge of the tech industry or the internet.

-In the run-up to the hearings and perhaps bad timing for Zuckerberg, moreover, Facebook designated the popular and irreverent Trump-backing siblings Diamond and Silk as “unsafe to the community,” a determination which prompted repeated questioning from Republican lawmakers.
+In the run-up to the hearings and perhaps bad timing for Zuckerberg, Facebook designated the popular and irreverent Trump-backing siblings Diamond and Silk as “unsafe to the community,” a determination which prompted repeated questioning from Republican lawmakers.

-For example, when Zuckerberg talk about removing terrorism-related content from Facebook, U.S. Rep. Marsha Blackburn fired back, “Diamond and Silk is not terrorism,” the Washington Free Beacon reported.
+For example, when Zuckerberg talked about removing terrorism-related content from Facebook, U.S. Rep. Marsha Blackburn fired back, “Diamond and Silk is not terrorism,” the Washington Free Beacon reported.

 Associated Press photographer Andrew Harni got a clear shot of Zuckerberg's notes as he left the table during a break Tuesday.
 Some notable entries include how he should defend Facebook. "[If attacked: Respectfully, I reject that.
 Not who we are.] https://t.co/ybpMyhxlYM pic.twitter.com/pGN8wamVw6